 Why Inland Rail

-Inland Rail is a strategic investment in Australia’s freight future that will serve the market for the next century and beyond.
+Inland Rail is a strategic investment in Australia’s freight future and supply chain network that will serve the market for the next century and beyond.

 As Australia’s population increases, so do the demands on our transport network.
 Our growing population necessitates change in the freight and supply sector to deliver more efficient, reliable and cost-competitive transport of goods, which meet consumer demand.
 We must act now to deliver the freight transport needs of our nation.